playpauseandstop/setman/README.rst

 Bugs, feature requests?
 =======================

-If you found some bug in ``setman`` reusable app, please, add new issue to the project's `GitHub issues <https://github.com/playpauseandstop/setman/issues>`_.
+If you found some bug in ``setman`` library, please, add new issue to the project's `GitHub issues <https://github.com/playpauseandstop/setman/issues>`_.